dxc04/attachFormValidation/README.md

 attachFormValidation
 ====================
  This is a js plugin that can be use when you need to add validation on your input field and show them in a tipsy, there is attachFormValidation.js you can use.
 Example Usage:
- The following snippet is from a current code I have with one my works.
+ The following snippet is from a current code I have with one of my works.
 Note:
  You need to add the AttachFormValidation.js on your page before you can use it. for example you wanted to validate some input fields:
  `````javascript